 I published several post about the limited express trains to Sanin area, such as Super Oki, Super Matsukaze, Super Inaba, Super Hakuto and Hamakaze.
 But there are some more trains from Osaka and Kyoto to Kinosaki-Onsen area.
 And there are several gateway stations.
 You might be confused.

 This post shows you all trains to Sanin area, such as northern part to Hyogo and Kyoto, Tottori, Shimane and northern part to Yamaguchi.
 I hope you will find the right way to the place where you want to go.

-As you probably have already known, train system in Japan is very complicated.
-Especially in urban area, there are lots of railways.
+As you probably have already known, the train system in Japan is very complicated.
+Especially in the major cities, there are lots of railways.
 You might not understand the difference between Japan Railways (JR), subways and private railways.

-Especially in Kansai area, such as Osaka, Kyoto, Kobe, Nara, Himeji and Wakayama, many trains runs among these cities.
+In Kansai area, such as Osaka, Kyoto, Kobe, Nara, Himeji and Wakayama, many trains runs among these cities.
 You may be overwhelmed.
 But it is very important to understand the train system.
-You will make a trip much smoothly and save your trip time.
+This is a key to make a trip much more smoothly and save your trip time.

-I would like to explain about JR lines and private railway companies in Kansai area in this post.
+I would like to explain about JR lines and the private railway companies in Kansai area in this post.
 You may find which train line is the best for your trip.

 JR West operates many commute trains, rapid and local between 5:30 am and midnight.
 But when you travel in Kansai area by JR trains, special rapid service trains are the best way to travel among cities, like Osaka, Kyoto, Kobe, Nara, Wakayama and Kansai airport.
 These “Special” rapid service skips many stations and much faster than rapid and local trains.
 If you use JR pass, you may take limited express trains.
 But these rapid service trains are sometimes faster than express trains and run much more frequently.
 That means you do not check the timetable.
 These are commute trains and mostly very busy in even daytime and late night, but it is convenient.
 It is a key to understand this rapid train system to travel among cities in Kansai area.

 Japan Railway operate Rapid trains throughout Japan.
 Especially lots of Rapid trains are operated in urban area, such as Greater Tokyo.
 In Tokyo, these trains are operated basically for commuters.
 But there are many operation routes.
 Of course you can use these trains for your exploring in surrounding Tokyo area.
 These trains connect Tokyo (=東京) and Shinjuku (=新宿) with Yokohama (=横浜), Kamakura (=鎌倉), Odawara (=小田原) (for Hakone (=箱根)), Utsunomiya (=宇都宮) (for Nikko (=日光)), Mito (=水戸), Narita airport (=成田空港) and even Atami (=熱海) (Izu peninsula hot springs (=伊豆半島)).
 These trains are fully covered by Japan Rail Pass.
 If you have Japan Rail Pass Green, most of Rapid trains in Greater Tokyo have double decker Green cars.
 You will feel same type of atmosphere in a commute train.
 Continue reading No express surcharge!
 Fast, economical and convenient!
 Rapid service network in Greater Tokyo